Criticism of Tesla, Inc.: New York Times test drive dispute

 In early 2013, Tesla approached the New York Times to publish a story "Focused on future advancements in our Supercharger technology".
 In February 2013, the Times published an account on the newly installed Supercharger network on freeway between Boston and New York City.
 The author describes fundamental flaws in the Model S sedan, primarily that the range was severely lowered in the below-freezing temperatures of the American Northeast.
 At one point the vehicle died completely and needed to be towed to a charging station.

 After the story was published, Tesla stock dipped 3%.
 Three days later, Musk responded with a series of tweets, calling the article "fake", and followed up with a lengthy blog post disputing several of the article's claims.
-He called it a "salacious story" and provided data, annotated screenshots and maps obtained from recording equipment installed in the press vehicle as evidence that the New York Times had fabricated much of the story.
+He called it a "salacious story" and provided data, annotated screenshots and maps obtained from recording equipment installed in the press vehicle as evidence that Times had fabricated much of the story.

 [...]
 Instead of plugging in the car, he drove in circles for over half a mile in a tiny, 100-space parking lot.
 When the Model S valiantly refused to die, he eventually plugged it in.